techconative/Restel/README.md

 make setup
 ```

-If the above command doesn't works, you will have to install the aforementioned pre-requisites manually.
+If the above command doesn't work, you will have to install the aforementioned prerequisites manually.

 ## Demo: